Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+* Aug, 2026: Our proposal, “MRI-Only Amyloid-β Assessment to Prioritize Confirmatory Testing in Alzheimer’s Disease” has been accepted for an oral presentation at the MICCAI 2026 METIS Workshop in Strasbourg, France.
 * Aug, 2026: I have joined the Rinn AI Centre at Dublin City University as a PI.
 * Jul, 2026: I have been promoted to Associate Professor at Dublin City University.
 * Jun, 2026: Our paper ["A Clinician-Informed Translational Roadmap for PET-Free MRI-Based Amyloid-Beta Assessment in Alzheimer's Disease"](https://doras.dcu.ie/33308/) has been accepted by Medical Image Understanding and Analysis (MIUA) 2026.